Ripunjay42/Rainfall-prediction/README.md

 # Rainfall_prediction

 1. Rainfall predictor is a web app which has a Machine Learning model running at the back.
-The purpose of developing this app is to predict whether it will rain or not.Today there are no certain methods by using which we can predict whether there will be rainfall or not.
+The purpose of developing this app is to predict whether it will rain or not.
 2. Tools/ Technologies used : HTML, CSS, Python, SQLite3, Flask, jupyter Notebook etc.

 #Developed by:-